 An active warrant for arrest is issued after the sitting magistrate or a similar judicial authority studies case details to find probable cause.
 This can be described as reasons that would make a person of sound disposition suspect the involvement of the alleged offender in the criminal act.

-For warrants of arrests to be issued, the crimes mentioned in the petitions filed for these orders have to be triable in the county in which the affidavits are submitted.
-The warrant of arrest is directed at any and all peace officers from within a territorial limit.However, in case of an outstanding warrant, any officer of the law can serve the order.
+For warrants of arrest to be issued, the crimes mentioned in the petitions filed for these orders have to be triable in the county in which the affidavits are submitted.
+The warrant of arrest is directed at any and all peace officers from within a territorial limit.
+However, in case of an outstanding warrant, any officer of the law can serve the order.

 In some instances, a summons may be issued instead of a warrant; this is normally done when the offense in question is trivial.
 If the crime involves contempt of court, disobeying a directive from the tribunal or dishonoring the terms of bail or probation, bench warrants are used to bring such perpetrators to justice.

 Only law enforcement agencies and organizations that offer health care, educational and medical facilities are allowed to conduct a warrant search in Nevada.
-However, you can request a personal background check from the Nevada Department of Public safety.
+However, you can request a personal background check from the Nevada Department of Public Safety.

-Because Nevada is a closed records state, even if you were to access the court dockets directory, you will only be offered information on civil court records and not on the happenings of the criminal tribunals.
+Because Nevada is a closed records state, even if you were to access the court dockets directory, you would only be offered information on civil court records and not on the happenings of the criminal tribunals.
 One way to access details on all outstanding warrants that remain to be served is to check out the list of the county’s most wanted.
-This is available at the precinct or the website of the sheriff.
+This is available at the precinct or on the website of the sheriff.